-For message drops, we drop 5 packets out of every 50.
-The results are shown in Figure 10.
-It is observed that the malicious receiver gets pruned at around 650 packets, after which the system behaves as in the error free case.
+For message drops, we conduct two sets of experiments, one with 5 packets out of 50 being dropped, and the second with 2 out of 50.
+For the 5 of 50 case (Figure 9), it is observed that the malicious receiver gets pruned at around 650 packets, after which the system behaves as in the error free case.
 The sender's buffer utilization once drops to zero because of purging of entire cache at the time of pruning.
 Then the utilization oscillates as usual between 400 and 800 packets, and the data rate also tends towards the maximum.
 However, the buffer utilization at the RH goes up to the maximum buffer space, before purging occurs.
-For 2 out of 50 packets being dropped, the receiver is repeatedly pruned and rejoins the multicast group.
+For 2 out of 50 packets being dropped (Figure 10), the receiver is repeatedly pruned and rejoins the multicast group.
 The normal or non-faulty node is not affected at all and its latency remains around the no error scenario value.
 This achieves the important design goal of TRAM++ of isolating the effect of a malfunctioning receiver to its part of the repair tree.
-Contrast this to the behavior in TRAM shown in Figure 7 where the latency of the normal receiver is shown to go above 10,000 ms for similar drop rates.
+Contrast this to the behavior in TRAM shown in Figure 6 where the latency of the normal receiver is shown to go above 10,000 ms for similar drop rates.
+We can see in Figure 10(b) that the malicious receiver latency shows spikes followed by drop to zero latency which indicates the point when the receiver is disconnected.
 We had the malicious receiver repeatedly reconnect to the multicast group to test the robustness of TRAM++ to this kind of malicious behavior.
+It can be argued that once a receiver has been detected as misbehaving, then its subsequent attempts to reconnect will be denied by keeping track of IP addresses of such receivers.
+However, it is well known that IP spoofing can defeat such a scheme.
+Therefore, we decided to use this error model to simulate a real-world malicious receiver.
+The sender data rate fluctuates between a rise towards the maximum and a steep descent to near zero as each pruning operation occurs.
+The sender buffer utilization remains as in the higher drop rate case.

-Figure 10.
+Figure 9.
 Evaluation of TRAM++ under message drop rate of 5 out of 50 packets.